diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2019-08-23-how-to-have-a-thesis-part-1.md

 That's it for today!

 Thanks for sticking by.
-In the next Friday I will post here part II.
+Click <a href="/how-to-have-a-thesis-part-2/">here</a> for part II.

 See ya!